AlecAivazis/redux-responsive/README.md

-## Injecting Custom Variables Into State
-You can also add custom variables into the redux-responsive state.
-For example if you you would like to test screensize with `state.browser.is.small`.
+## Adding custom fields to the responsive state
+In some cases, you may want to add custom fields to the responsive state.
+For example, an application may commonly use the larger of `width` and `height` (called `max`).
-In order to do this, create a function and pass it to `createResponsiveStateReducer` as the third argument.
-This function will receave an object with all available data about the viewport:
+In order to do this, `redux-responsive` lets you pass a function and to `createResponsiveStateReducer` as the third argument.
+This function will recieve an object with the responsive state:

-- `matchMedia`: (*object*) The method with which to match media queries.
-See global  *window.matchMedia*.
-- `mediaQueries`: (*object*) Media queries associated with the breakpoints.
-See [https://github.com/axyz/mediaquery](https://github.com/axyz/mediaquery)
-- `breakpoints`: (*object*) An object with the configured breakpoints.
-- `innerWidth`: (*number*) The browser width.
-Note: With PerformanceMode enabled, this will take the value of the most recently matched breakpoint.
-- `innerHeight`: (*number*) The browser height.
-Note: With PerformanceMode enabled, this will take the value of the browser when the most recently matched breakpoint was satisfied.
-- `mediaType`: (*string*) The largest breakpoint category that the browser satisfies.
-- `orientation`: (*string*) The browser orientation.
-Has three possible values: “portrait”, “landscape”, or null.

 ```es6
 // reducer.js